 • No right turn on red.

 • Watch out for pedestrians in crosswalks.
-As soon as someone steps off the curb police start to stop cars that proceed across the crosswalk.
+As soon as someone steps off the curb, police start to stop cars that proceed across the crosswalk.
 Once the pedestrian passes you, you can go.
 This applies for intersections as well.
 Watch for blue signs indicating crosswalks and for “zebra stripes” on the road.
 Police like to sit behind crosswalks where pedestrians are obscured by trees and other objects, so be careful.

 • Police must have a video clearly showing your car going over the speed limit if they stop you for speeding.

-• Typical fines are 500-2000 som.
+• Typical fines are 1000-3000 som.

 • Police will be standing on the side of the road and will waive you over if they want you to stop.
 You have the right to record what they are doing.
 You can also get us on the phone.
-Do not be intimidated by the Police.

 • If they ask for your passport, they mean the cars technical passport, give them the car registration documents.